VishalKumar7084/VR-lab/README.md

 <b>Discipline | <b>Information Technology
 :--|:--|
 <b> Lab | <b> VIRTUAL LAB
-<b> Experiment|     <b>  Allow users to move
-the microscope to measure the
-diameters of the rings.
+<b> Experiment|     <b> Allow user to move the microscope to meaasure the diameter of the rings.

 ### About the Experiment